-Have you ever experienced fading on your favourite sofa or area rug due to sun exposure over time?
+Have you ever experienced fading on your favorite sofa or area rug due to sun exposure over time?
 A window awning can provide an ample amount of shade to protect your belongings that sit underneath it.
-It keeps the colour of materials from fading by minimizing the amount of UV rays from entering your home.
+It keeps the color of materials from fading by minimizing the number of UV rays entering your home.

 Extended Living Area